 We spoke with J.C.
 Chandor on working with the cast; writing the script; if the actors improvised from the script, and whether it was his objective with this film to humanise bankers.

->

-> 200%: Kevin Spacey and Jeremy Irons have played cold-hearted, calculated men in previous roles, whereas Simon Baker, who delivers a powerful strong performance, hasn’t.
+200%: Kevin Spacey and Jeremy Irons have played cold-hearted, calculated men in previous roles, whereas Simon Baker, who delivers a powerful strong performance, hasn’t done before.
 How did you have the confidence that Baker would portray his character with the requisite gravitas?

->

-> J.C.
+J.C.
 Chandor: That role was very crucial.
 It was the person who came in before Jeremy’s character, John Tuld, and it was the person who was actually making a lot of the decisions that affected a large portion of the company.
 The character was so driven towards one thing.
 I have been a fan of Simon for a long time, ‘L.A.
 Confidential’ was one of his first roles in the US, and he was also working with Kevin then.
 I can’t say at the time that I was even thinking that far ahead, but I was going with my gut and I felt like that Simon could embody that character.
 I haven’t seen that many episodes of ‘The Mentalist’, but of the one or two that I have seen, he is a happy go-lucky character, playing the nice guy who is smarter than everybody.
 Simon runs that show.
 In real life, Simon is actually quite close to the character he plays in ‘Margin Call’ [laughs]; he is a very serious guy and very driven.
 His success did not come to him through luck alone.
 He really killed it [the role].

 200%: With the scene in the elevator between Sarah Robertson and Jared Cohen did you want to address the male/female dynamics within a financial company?